-When talking about Japan and its people, it is often said that compared to people from other countries, Japanese tend to view themselves as belonging to a shy nation.
-Manners and politeness are of great importance within Japanese society, and thus a straightforward NO in Japanese is hardly spoken.
+It is said that compared to people from other countries, Japanese tend to view themselves as belonging to a shy nation.
+Manners and politeness are of great importance within Japanese society, and thus a how to say no in Japanese is hardly done in a straightforward way.

 Japanese Culture and Avoiding the Word NO